viduv/Lem_in/README.md

 # Lem_in

-This project is a 42's project algorithm branch, And Consist to design your own implementation of Djisktra's algorithm.
+This project is a 42's project algorithm branch, Consist to design your own implementation of Djisktra's algorithm.

 # About Lem_in